thedoggybrad/Frame-Blocker-Filter/README.md

 <br>
 <br>
 <br>
-Do you want no Frames?? that may contain trackers.
+Do you want no Frames?? that may contain trackers and even Ads.
 Use this filters now.
 <br>
 <br>
 What should I choose?